-At the same time, relationships, like areas in a home or office building, involve energy flows, positive and negative.
+At the same time, healthy relationships, like areas in a home or office building, depend on positive energy flows.
 Feng Shui, from my limited understanding, offers ways to keep the positive energies flowing and to minimize the presence of negative energies.
 Positive energies bring happiness; negative energies detract from happiness.

 I'm delighted to report that the following three basic principles from About.com on how to Feng Shui your house or office can offer a useful strategy for clearing the negative energy from relationships.